gitter-lab/pria-ams-enamine/README.md

 Pre-processed, merged versions of the data are available on Zenodo ([doi:10.5281/zenodo.1411506](https://doi.org/10.5281/zenodo.1411506)).
 The Zenodo files are:
+- **preprocess_datasets.tar.gz**: The LC1234 and MLPCN raw files (total of 6).
 - **training_folds.tar.gz**: The LC1234 and MLPCN compound results against PriA-SSB target used for cross validation and model selection split into ten folds.

 - **ams_order_results.tar.gz**: Results for the 1024 purchased AMS library compound against the PriA-SSB target.
+- **ams_filtered_preds.tar.gz**: The AMS dataset predictions when using an RF or baseline model trained on the training dataset.
+We started with 8434707 AMS compounds and detected that 247025 were in the LC or MLPCN compound list.
+These were removed from the AMS list, leaving 8187682 compounds.
+The compound matching was done on the SMILES that we canonicalized in rdkit.

+- **enamine_top10k.csv.gz**: top-10k predictions from the REAL dataset using an RF model trained on the training dataset.
 - **enamine_final_list.csv.gz**: description later.
+- **enamine_database.csv.gz**: the Enamine REAL dataset used in this paper.

+- **train_ams_order_cluster.tar.gz**: cluster results when running TB on training set + AMS orders.
+- **train_ams_real_cluster.tar.gz**: cluster results when running TB on training set + AMS orders + top10k real.

 ## src